What industry need to do each year

 If your organisation is regulated by ASIC, you must register and maintain contact details on the ASIC Regulatory Portal.
 You may also be required to submit business activity metrics via the portal between July and September/October each year.

-These metrics are used to calculate the levies for your industry funding levy invoices.
+These metrics are used to calculate the levies for your industry funding levy notices.

 For those required to pay a flat levy only, the information you provide will confirm which subsector you have been authorised to operate in.
 This will allow ASIC to divide costs with the final number of entities authorised to operate in your subsector.

-For those paying a graduated levy, the information you provide will confirm your entity's 'share' of the leviable activities in your subsector and will determine your final invoice amount.
+For those paying a graduated levy, the information you provide will confirm your entity's 'share' of the leviable activities in your subsector and will determine your final levy notice amount.

 If you miss the deadline and do not submit your business activity metrics, you are still encouraged to register an ASIC Regulatory Portal account for future correspondence with ASIC.
 It is a criminal offence to fail to comply with the obligation to submit your business activity metrics on ASIC’s Regulatory Portal by the due date.
 See details on failure to submit business activity metrics.